ersheff/MULE-Fall2022/docs/index.md

 ## Dubious Toppings - Joo Won Park
 A pizza-themed piece for piano and large electronic ensemble.

 **Joo Won Park** ([joowonpark.net](https://joowonpark.net)) makes music with electronics, toys, and other sources that he can record or synthesize.
 He is the recipient of Knight Arts Challenge Detroit (2019) and the Kresge Arts Fellowship (2020).
 His music and writings are available on ICMC DVD, Spectrum Press, MIT Press, PARMA, Visceral Media, MCSD, SEAMUS, and No Remixes labels.
 He currently teaches Music Technology at Wayne State University.

+*Special thanks to Heather Merhout for playing piano with MULE on this concert.*

 ---